 The person is then taken to a private and secluded room and allowed to settle in while the detox process begins.
 Periodically, the staff checks in and takes measurements of the person’s blood pressure, pulse and temperature.
 The staff members might also ask the person to describe how he/she is feeling.
 If the person begins to demonstrate symptoms of withdrawal, such as a fever, sweating or hallucinations, medications are provided to soothe the mind and help the process to move forward.
 The person might also be provided with bland and soothing foods and plenty of fluids, to help the body flush out the alcohol.

-Benzodiazepine medications are commonly provided to people in alcohol detox, according to an article in the American Family Physician, as they tend to work on the same receptors used by alcohol and they bring about similar effects on the mind.
-Other medications have also been used during detox, including beta-blockers, haloperidol, clonidine and phenytoin.
-While these medications are very helpful for some people in the withdrawal process, they’re not required by each and every person who goes through detox.
+Benzodiazepine medications are commonly provided to people in alcohol detox, according to an article in the American Family Physician, as they tend to work on the same receptors used by alcohol and they bring about similar effects on the mind.5 Other medications have also been used during detox, including beta-blockers, haloperidol, clonidine and phenytoin.
+While these medications are very helpful for some people in the withdrawal process, they’re not required for each person who goes through detox.
 In fact, some people manage to get through alcohol detox without taking any medications at all.

-No one is likely to say that alcohol detox is pleasant or fun.
+Alcohol detox is not considered pleasant or fun.
 Even with medications, the process can be physically uncomfortable, and people in detox might be confronted with memories and thoughts they’ve been suppressing for decades.
 All of this hard work really can pay off, however, as detox programs can allow people to clear their minds and prepare their bodies for long-term sobriety.
-The cycle of addiction can end and a new life can begin.
+The cycle of addiction can end, and a new life can begin.

-If you think you or someone you know is in need of alcohol detox or treatment for an alcohol addiction, contact us at our toll-free number.
+If you think you or someone you know is in need of alcohol detox or treatment for an alcohol addiction, contact us at our toll-free helpline.